A flawed world economy laid bare by COVID-19

 We have seen above that China is very far away from being a free trading country.
 Its economy is still closed off to foreigners.
 All it does is ravaging its people and its environment to be the cheaper manufacturer.
 They are the biggest fish in a race to the bottom.
 And races to the bottom never end well for those involved.
 Especially for the producing side.
 There is always some greener grass somewhere else.

 The COVID-19 outbreak in China laid the weaknesses of the current international free trade regime bare.
-Centralization of production on China has produced a situation in which every little problem in this Asian tiger nation produces ripples over the entire planet.
+Centralization of production in China has produced a situation in which every little problem in this Asian tiger nation produces ripples over the entire planet.
 Nobody is left out.
 China’s production juggernaut sputters and even a Tennesse farmer will feel the consequences.
 Some of those ripples may sometimes feel like an earthquake.

 Because if China does not function as a producer, there are shortages of just about anything.
 And this real quick.